stfc/jupyter-linker-extension/README.md

 Download and extract or clone this git repo.

-Navigate into the extracted/cloned folder and run the command `python setup.py sdist --formats=gztar,zip`
+Navigate into the extracted/cloned folder and run the command:
+`python setup.py sdist --formats=gztar,zip`

 Install by using `pip install .` or `pip install dist/LinkerExtension-1.0.tar.gz`

+Install and enable the extensions by running the command:
+`python setup.py installextensions`
+This requires elevated permission to be able to install the extension globally.
+TODO: is it sensible to do a system-wide install & enable by default? or copy the Jupyter.

 NOTE: the certificates haven't been sorted out yet so the requests aren't HTTPS.
 Don't use as it currently is!
 TODO: make everything secure